 - Get some feedback from peers

 As teachers and students, you may create and share videos and other creative work all the time, whether in face-to-face classroom settings, among peers, or in a private online network.
 Many of the things you do in these settings may NOT be allowable when you take it public.
 If you are going to create multimedia projects like instructional videos that you will distribute through public sites like iTunes U, you must learn to follow basic guidelines to avoid copyright infringement.
 Learning about digital copyright is an important step.
 There is much to learn about this subject.
 When including material you did not create, you may be able to find images or other work that is in the public domain.
 This includes older content that is no longer under copyright, and work published by the government.
-You can easily search for public domain images check out public domain information from the U.S. Government.
+You can easily search for public domain images on the internet.
 You may also find material specifically licensed for re-use.
 When looking for images, try Creative Commons Search.
 Try CC Mixter to find music you can use.

 Producing a quality product is mostly about the content you are sharing and partly about its technical aspects.
 Ultimately you want your audience to learn and connect to the content of your production, and not be distracted by technical issues getting in the way of a positive viewing experience.
 If you have ever downloaded a video or watched a streaming video on the web that was fuzzy, or in a format you could not watch, or audio you could not hear…then the technical side got in the way.
 Software, hardware, compression and converting files, video resolution, aspect ratio, and understanding the technical language of video podcast production are the building blocks of keeping the technical side… on your side.